 In the early 1980’s at Palmerston North Teachers College she was an Arts student under renowned N.Z. artists Paul Dibble, Cliff Whiting, Frank Davis, Stan Jenkins and David Aitken.
 This was followed by stints in fledging N.Z.
 FM radio for 2GNT, 89FM and 92FM as both an on-air presenter and Station Manager for Harbour City 92FM in Wellington.

-She is a Small Business owner, business mentor and business partner in both New Zealand and Australia working out of Central Hawkes Bay.
-As at October 2013 she sits on the Board of Dark Horse Digital, a Sydney-based IT company.
+She is a business mentor and business partner in both New Zealand and Australia working out of Central Hawkes Bay.
+She is a co-founder and Director on the Board of Dark Horse Digital, a Brisbane-based IT company.

 Grey Day Bay Play